Sacramento Bicycle Accident Lawyer

 THROWING SUBSTANCES ON HIGHWAYS OR ADJOINING AREAS – 23111 CVC & 23112

-- No person in any vehicle shall throw or discharge from or upon any road, highway, adjoining area, public or private, any lighted or unlighted cigarette, cigar, match, or any flaming or glowing substance.
+- No person in any vehicle shall throw or discharge from or upon any road, highway, adjoining area, public or private.
+These items include any lighted or unlighted cigarette, cigar, match, or any flaming or glowing substance.

-- No person shall throw or deposit upon a highway any bottle, can, garbage, glass, wire, nails, paper, or any substance likely to injure or damage traffic using the highway.
+- No person shall throw or deposit upon a highway any bottle, can, garbage, glass, wire, nails, paper, or any substance.
+Also, these are likely to injure or damage traffic using the highway.

 NOTE: Some of the sections of the laws listed above have been reworded slightly and/or abbreviated.
 For exact language, refer to the referenced sections in the California Vehicle Code.